mageplaza/magento-2-product-slider/README.md

-# The #1 Product Slider for Magento 2
+# The Most Popular Product Slider for Magento 2

 ## How does it work?